Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Results and Analysis

-We follow the XSLUE benchmark \cite{kang2021xslue} to report macro-average F1 on style classification tasks.
-Our experimental results reveal that utilizing lexicons in the prompts can improve cross-style transfer performance in all three settings.
-We observe that class randomization plays a helpful role in achieving this improvement, especially when source style fine-tuning is involved.
+We report macro-average F1 for style classification tasks following the XSLUE benchmark \cite{kang2021xslue}.
+Our experimental results show that lexicon-based instructions can improve the zero-shot style classification performance in all settings, especially when source style meta-tuning and class randomization are involved.